 What does it say about Amorphophallus konjac that most of its common names (as well as its genus name) are provocative?
-The answer will becomes obvious once you see a photo of snake lily (my preferred name for it).
+The answer will become obvious once you see a photo of the snake lily (our preferred name for it).
 Such a provocative-looking specimen merits a moniker to match.

-OK, enough about the name for now, as interesting as it may be.
+Enough about the name for now, as interesting as it may be.
 Exactly what type of plant is snake lily?
 Well, it's not really a lily.
 One way to classify it is as a corm plant.
-That is, it grows from an underground plant part that resembles -- but, botanically, is distinct from -- a bulb.
+That is, it grows from an underground plant part that resembles―but, botanically, is distinct from―a bulb.
 This starchy corm is actually made into a food product in Asia.
 Another way to classify it is in terms of its reproductive system: it is monoecious.

 Snake lily is a plant indigenous to southeastern Asia.
 It is cold-hardy only to growing zones 8-10.
 So if you live in the North and wish to grow this exotic wonder, be prepared to bring it inside when temperatures start to drop in fall.

 Growing snake lily is almost like growing two totally different plants.
 That's because what the plant looks like in spring is drastically different from what it looks like in summer.
-The easiest way for me to illustrate this point will be to relate the story of how I introduced snake lily into my own landscape and observed its development.
+The easiest way for us to illustrate this point will be to relate the story of how we introduced snake lily into our own landscape and observed its development.

-I dug the corm up on October 24 after we had a freeze and the leaves wilted.
-I dried the corm outside during the daytime for a few days.
-Then I simply placed it (along with some baby corms it had produced) in a milk crate and stored it all winter in a corner of our bedroom, a room that stays above freezing but that never gets much above 50 degrees Fahrenheit during this period.
+We dug the corm up on October 24 after we had a freeze and the leaves wilted.
+We dried the corm outside during the daytime for a few days.
+Then we simply placed it (along with some baby corms it had produced) in a milk crate and stored it all winter in a corner of our bedroom, a room that stays above freezing but that never gets much above 50 F during this period.

-I then more or less forgot about the corm for months, until one day, right around the beginning of April, my wife said, "Do you know there's a huge shoot coming out of your corm?"
-Indeed there was, so I moved it out of the cool bedroom, potted it up, and kept it in the warmer living room (it was still way too cold outside to move it outdoors).
+We then more or less forgot about the corm for months, until one day, right around the beginning of April we were reminded, "Do you know there's a huge shoot coming out of your corm?"
+Indeed there was, so we moved it out of the cool bedroom, potted it up, and kept it in the warmer living room (it was still way too cold outside to move it outdoors).

-The Spring Phase had officially begun -- with a bang.
+The Spring Phase had officially begun―with a bang.
 By the third week in April this "shoot" (i.e., the flower stalk) had formed a distinct spathe and spadix, and the stench from the tiny flowers inside was not far behind.
-For an indication of how much height the snake lily had put on in just a month or so, return to the top of the page to have another look at the picture I've provided.
+For an indication of how much height the snake lily had put on in just a month or so.
 Extreme growth spurts thus characterize this plant at the beginning of both the Spring Phase and Summer Phase.

-The baby corms, too, incidentally, had sprouted, so I potted them up.
+The baby corms, too, incidentally, had sprouted, so we potted them up.

 How to Grow Snake Lily